tnballo/high-assurance-rust/src/chp2/limits.md

 ---

 [^IFC]: [*Compositional Information Flow Monitoring for Reactive Programs*](https://kilthub.cmu.edu/articles/report/Compositional_Information_Flow_Monitoring_for_Reactive_Programs/19214415).
-McKenna McCall, Abhishek Bichhawat, Limin Jia.
+McKenna McCall, Abhishek Bichhawat, Limin Jia (2022).
 Information Flow Control (IFC), this paper's field, explores ways to address sensitive information leakage.
 Though formal, the problems tackled by this work - namely its titular support for event-driven programs and composition of heterogenous components - are representative of real-world systems.
 Information leakage might eventually be a problem we can solve in a systematic and principled fashion.

 [^TypeState]: Although the "type state" pattern (in general, not unique to Rust) can help a bit.
 And "Session types"[^SessionTypes] are particularly useful for message-passing protocols.